tfadeyi/auth0-simple-exporter/README.md

 ```shell
 $ docker pull ghcr.io/tfadeyi/auth0-simple-exporter:[TAG]
 ```

-## Download

-Binary can be downloaded from [Releases](https://github.com/tfadeyi/auth0-simple-exporter/releases) page.

 ## Helm
 This shows a simple installation of the exporter helm chart, running with TLS disabled.